danmackinlay/pattern_machine/README.md

   * source dataset
   * bludgeon R into actually reading the fucking metadata Grrrr R.
 * factor mapping
-* feature weighting
 * call into R using rpy2 or even subprocess
   * although probably rpy is slower than hdf5, so I should just spawn a script that uses hdf5
 * predict inter-event times - would be a natural multiple classification task
-* Alternate Fold Idea: simply segment betweeen EVENTS, so as to preserve individual trials together while forgetting songs.
+* Alternate Fold Idea: simply segment betweeen EVENTS, so as to preserve individual obs together while forgetting songs.
+This requires us to folkd on eventId not obsId.

 Feature ideas
 -----------------